mattiasflodin/reckless/doc/manual.md

 ```

 is called to write a formatted version of it to the output buffer.
 The `fmt`
-parameter points to the current position in the format string, after the `%`
+parameter points to the corresponding format specification in the format
-escape character.
-The function should consume one or more characters from fmt to
+string, after the `%` escape character.
+The function should consume one or
-use as a format specification, write formatted output to the `output_buffer`
+more characters from fmt to use as a format specification, write formatted
-pointer, and return a pointer to the first character in the format string that
+output to the `output_buffer` pointer, and return a pointer to the first
-is not considered part of the format specification.
-If the format specification
+character in the format string that is not considered part of the format
-is ill-formed then `nullptr` should be returned.
+specification.
+If the format specification is ill-formed then `nullptr` should
+be returned.

 For example, in the format string `"Hello %s, how are you"`, `fmt` would point
 to `s`.
 The function would return a pointer to the blank space after `s`.